trailofbits/cb-multios/README.md

 ### Example Usage

-The following will run tests against all challenges in `processed-challenges` and save the results to `out.xlsx`:
+The following will run tests against all challenges in `challenges` and save the results to `out.xlsx`:

 ```bash
 $ ./tester.py -a -o out.xlsx